Latest Blog Posts

 Possessions

 Shopping is down, clothing store sales dropped 78.8%.
-Electronics and appliances declined 60.6% furniture and home furnishing sales dropped 58.7% and sporting goods 38%.
+Electronics and appliances declined by 60.6% furniture and home furnishing sales dropped by 58.7% and sporting goods by 38%.
 Source

 Homes are filled with many things.
-This time is a good opportunity for exploring some of the things you own and seeing if they add value to your life.
+This time is a good opportunity to explore some of the things you own and see if they add value to your life.
 It will help you know what you need and what you don’t need anymore.

 Explore new activities to fill your time.
 Introduce health and wellness activities, learn new skills and participate in outdoor activities that can replace shopping.
 The pandemic is reinforcing that having an overabundance of stuff doesn’t bring contentment.
 It is possible to live without shopping.
 Think about how you will control what comes into your home after the pandemic is over.
 Do you have a new normal?
 What if everything you wanted isn't what you want now?
-Click To Tweet
+Share on X

 Priorities